jairusmingua/gamebase/README.md

 # Demo #
 Current Build Status
-> Authentication is already established, refresh tokens is not yet implemented
+> Almost all features are done, further polishing of ui is needed

 ![picture alt](images/demo.gif "Title is optional")

 # Tasks ⏰ #
-> The following must be finished by this week October 25, 2020
+> The following must be finished by this week November 3, 2020
 ## Home Page 🏠 ##

 Top Games (Card List)